- Academic Departments

 Photo Caption: Kent State University researchers have received a National Science Foundation grant to study diversity, evolution and extinction in crabs, lobsters and shrimps.
 Pictured is a 175 million year-old lobster from Arctic Canada.
 The animal has molted and shows all of the external skeleton as well as the internal skeleton.

-These scholarships will annually provide 21 undergraduate scholarships, averaging $5,000 each to promising science students.
+KSU Scholarships for Broadening Participation in the Sciences annually provides 21 undergraduate scholarships, averaging $5,000 each to promising science students.